Abil4sh/Project-Latitude/README.md

 borrowers month to month, so trajectories are generated; income distributions and DTI ranges are anchored to published lending statistics rather than invented.

-The classes deliberately overlap — some declining borrowers keep paying, some stressed borrowers aren't declining.
+The classes deliberately overlap some declining borrowers keep paying, some stressed borrowers aren't declining.
 A generator producing three cleanly separable groups would report a higher accuracy that meant nothing.

 Model selection is done under cross-validation across several candidates and picked on F1, not on a single favourable train/test split.

-## Known limits (say these before a judge finds them)
+## Known limits
 - The flexibility simulation models the *effect* of easing an installment on the forecast.
-It does not generate an amortisation schedule — that's the production step beyond this prototype.
+It does not generate an amortisation schedule,that's the production step beyond this prototype.
 - Decision thresholds (recovery gate, relief strength) are configured, not learned.
 In production they are lender policy inputs.
 - The demo HTML is static: decisions are precomputed for all borrowers.
 The FastAPI service is